ActiveJ | Getting Started

 @Provides annotation means that this method is available for binding as the root HTTP endpoint listener.

-To define processing of the received requests, we override AsyncServlet.serve method with lambda.
-As you can
+To define processing of the received requests, we override AsyncServlet.serve method with a lambda.
+We create a promise

 200 and “Hello World!” body.
 ActiveJ is fully asynchronous, so our HTTP Servlets are asynchronous too.